-Buyers Meeting Point, a trusted procurement industry news outlet, recently shared an article featuring PRO’s Dustin Burgess, SVP of strategy, analytics and metrics.
+Buyers Meeting Point, a trusted procurement industry news outlet, recently tapped PRO’s Dustin Burgess, SVP of strategy, analytics and metrics for his vast industry insights.
 Dustin is well versed in driving value and cost-savings through SOW management.
-In the piece, he outlines ways that services procurement remains a point of significant pain to procurement departments as well as business managers due to the high volume of projects and the substantial number of vendor partners involved.
+He outlined ways that services procurement remains a point of significant pain to procurement departments as well as business managers due to the high volume of projects and the substantial number of vendor partners involved.
 There are typically multiple systems at play without a centralized repository for all elements of a project engagement.
 Procurement teams are often short-staffed and ill-equipped to manage all of the projects coming through the pipeline.

 This can result in all attention (not to mention compliance and savings) being focused on large projects while smaller/non-strategic projects go unmanaged or receive minimal oversight.
 This partial visibility extends to vendor performance as well as the benchmarking of project rates, milestones and deliverables, and even estimated project completion time.
 Project owners are often left to their own devices where they single-source with one vendor (bypassing the competitive bid process entirely) or selecting project vendors at high rates where staff augmentation work could be utilized at a much lower cost.